 Arizona Students Recycling Used Technology (AZStRUT) has refurbished more than 56,000 computers for nonprofits and schools in Arizona in the last twenty years.
 Founding sponsors Intel and Motorola formed AZStRUT in 1997.
 Currently, over one hundred companies donate hardware at several drop off sites in the Phoenix area.
 Equipment that can’t be refurbished is recycled.
-Their hard drive security procedure is available as a PDF.

 The mission of AZStRUT is to improve the competitiveness of Arizona’s Technical Workforce through:

 - Supporting applied learning in our educational systems through scholarships and donated electronics & technology

 - Providing refurbished equipment to education and community non-profit organizations

 - Promoting diversity through technical education and work experience

 - Advocating responsible recycling